-- After you have completed 12 units in the program, you may meet with your coordinator to prepare and submit a Program Plan through your PAWS. - Program Plans outline how you have (or will) complete the requirements for your program. - You should ensure that your graduate coordinator submits your Program Plan at least one semester before you plan to graduate. - After your Program Plan has been submitted to the Registrar and accepted, you will be "advanced to candidacy."
+- After you have completed 12 units in the program, you may meet with your coordinator to prepare a Program Plan. - Program Plans outline how you have (or will) complete the requirements for your program. - You should ensure that your graduate coordinator completes your Program Plan at least one semester before you plan to graduate. - After your Program Plan has been completed, your coordinator will "advance you to candidacy" through your PAWS report.